iahuang/corona-py/README.md

 Returns a `CountryData` object.

-The country code is usually just the name of the country, but lowercase and underscored For a list of country codes, print out `DiseaseData.infected_countries`
+The country code is usually just the name of the country, but lowercase and underscored.
+For a list of country codes, print out `DiseaseData.infected_countries`

 ### `CountryData`